wp-plugins/apocalypse-meow/readme.txt

 Apocalypse Meow provides several tools to help you lock down the wp-admin area:

-  * Brute-force log-in protection: temporarily replace the log-in form with a kitty picture after a specified number of failures are detected.
+  * Brute-force log-in protection: temporarily disable and replace the log-in form after a specified number of failures are detected.
   * Specify minimum password requirements for users to ensure nobody chooses something stupid like "password123".  :)
-  * See a complete history of log-in attempts (and successes); optionally downloadable in CSV format.
+  * See a complete history of log-in attempts, successes, and bans; optionally downloadable in CSV format.
-  * Disable the generator meta tag.
+  * Disable the "generator" meta tag, which betrays which version of WordPress you are running (thereby making exploits more easily targetted).

 == Installation ==